nautilus-cyberneering/chinese-ideographs/documentation/Media_Contributor_Guide.md

 - Use `dvc diff` command to detect the new Gold image.
 - Validate the filename, folder and size of the image.
 - Generate a Base image from the Gold.
-It's an smaller version of the image.
+It's a smaller version of the image.

 When the workflow finishes you should see two new commits in your pull request branch.